-4. Having thus far argued the certitude of the Holy Spirit's communications to the believer, first, from the antecedent probability; secondly, from the power of God; and, thirdly, from the testimony of the deepest Christian experience, we proceed, lastly, to adduce a few of the abundant scriptural proofs.
+4. Having thus far argued the certitude of the Holy Spirit's communications to the believer, first, from the antecedent probability; secondly, from the power of God; and, thirdly, from the testimony of the deepest Christian experience we proceed, lastly, to adduce a few of the abundant scriptural proofs.
 It is the Spirit's office to convict of sin.
-If his testimony is not infallibly sure, then sin may either have no real existence, and be only the illusion of a superstitious imagination, or, if sin has a being, we have no divinely certified knowledge of that fact-a conclusion repugnant to both reason and conscience.
-Again, it is the work of the Spirit to lead all willing souls to Christ.
-When the human conditions are perfect-an entire and irreversible surrender to him as both Saviour and Lord--if the Spirit does not, without fail, guide to Christ and lead into all saving truth, the bottom falls out of all God's promises to penitent believers in the record which he has given concerning his Son.
+If His testimony is not infallibly sure, then sin may either have no real existence, and be only the illusion of a superstitious imagination, or, if sin has a being, we have no divinely certified knowledge of that fact -- a conclusion repugnant to both reason and conscience, Again, it is the work of the Spirit to lead all willing souls to Christ, When the human conditions are perfect -- an entire and irreversible surrender to Him as both Saviour and Lord -- if the Spirit does not, without fail, guide to Christ and lead into all saving truth, the bottom falls out of all God's promises to penitent believers in the record which he has given concerning His Son.

-The supposition that there is uncertainty in the guidance of the Spirit in all matters necessary to salvation strikes at the very heart of the New Testament, and lets the very lifeblood out of the Epistles of Paul and John.
+The supposition that there is uncertainty in the guidance of the Spirit in all matters necessary to salvation strikes at the very heart of the New Testament, and lets the very life-blood out of the Epistles of Paul and John.
 In that case the Gospel would be like a farm deeded to a son, with no right of way to it from any direction.
-If the office of the Spirit is uncertain, our Protestantism is forever in the mists of doubt, the plenary inspiration of the Scriptures is blotted out of Christian theology, and all assurance of eternal life is stricken out of human hearts.
-And yet all this dubiousness exists, if we are unable to distinguish the voice of God from the suggestions of our own minds and of the tempter in questions pertaining to salvation.
-Observe the frequent use of the words know and knowledge in the New Testament, God, Christ, the Comforter, and forgiveness, being the objects. in his wonderful high-priestly address to the Father in John xvii. declares that "This is life eternal, that they might know thee, the only true God, and Jesus Christ, whom thou hast sent."
-We are promised a knowledge of salvation by the remission of sins. speaks in emphatic condemnation of those who are never able to come to a knowledge of the truth.
+If the office of the Spirit is uncertain, our Protestantism is forever in the mists of doubt, the plenary inspiration of the Scriptures is blotted out of Christian theology, and all assurance of eternal life is stricken out of human hearts, And yet all this dubiousness exists, if we are unable to distinguish the voice of God from the suggestions of our own minds and of the tempter in questions pertaining to salvation.
+Observe the frequent use of the words know and knowledge in the New Testament, God, Christ, the Comforter, and forgiveness, being the objects.
+Jesus, in His wonderful high-priestly address to the Father in John xvii., declares that "This is life eternal, that they might know Thee, the only true God, and Jesus Christ, whom Thou hast sent."
+We are promised a knowledge of salvation by the remission of sins.
+Paul speaks in emphatic condemnation of those who are never able to come to a knowledge of the truth.
 He is speaking not of an intellectual grasp of the truth, but of its spiritual realization.
 The English reader of the Pauline Epistles fails to discover the fullness and certainty of the knowledge of spiritual realities on which the apostle insists.

-In his struggle of mind and strain of style to express the Christian's privilege of full and undoubted knowledge of spiritual realities he accumulates epithets which burden his sentences, as in Col. ii, 2.
+In his struggle of mind and strain of style to express the Christian's privilege of full and undoubted knowledge of spiritual realities he accumulates epithets which burden his sentences as in Col. ii.
+2: "That their hearts might be comforted being knit together in love, and unto all riches of the full assurance of understanding, to the acknowledgment of the mystery of God and of the Father, and of Christ."